Bombaclath97/MyLeetcodeSolutions/4. Median of Two Sorted Arrays/Ideas.md

 In the bigger picture, we have three cases:
 1. An array is empty.
 In this case, we simply calculate the median over the non-empty array.
 We then go to either case 2 or 3;
-2. The total number of elements divided by two is odd, so we get the value of the element at that index as median value;
+2. The total number of elements is odd, so we get the value of the element at that index divided by 2 as median value;
-3. The total number of elements divided by two is even, so we sum the value of the element at that index minus 1 and the value of the element at that index, we divide it by two, and get this value as median value.
+3. The total number of elements is even, so we sum the value of the element at that index divided by 2 minus 1 and the value of the element divided by two at that index, we divide it by two, and get this value as median value.

 Obviously merging the two arrays is useless, as we would get complexity O(n + m).